alphagov/govuk-developer-docs/source/manual/alerts/enhanced-ecommerce.html.md

 section: Icinga alerts
 ---

+# Enhanced Ecommerce ETL from Search API to Google Analytics

 This process is related to collection of data for analytics and is run daily to ensure Google Analytics (GA) is in sync with Search API.
 This process can be rerun multiple times without side effect.